haiwen/seafile-admin-docs/manual/extra_setup/setup_seadoc.md

 ### Deployment method

-SeaDoc has three deployment methods:
+SeaDoc has the following deployment methods:

-* Deploy SeaDoc on a new host.
+- Deploy SeaDoc on a new host.
-* SeaDoc and Seafile are deployed on the same host.
-* SeaDoc and Seafile docker are deployed on the same host.
+- SeaDoc and Seafile docker are deployed on the same host.

 ### Deploy SeaDoc on a new host